-Every now and then your internet search comes up against a message that reads something like “HTTP 404 Error”.
-Or you may come up against something like “You broke the internet”.
-Both messages really mean the same thing – the second message is merely an amusing way of putting it across that the page you are looking for cannot be found.
-This may happen when the page that you searched for has been moved or cannot be found on the server, or it may have been removed altogether.
-You may have typed the wrong URL.
-Whatever the reason, you have lost your way on the internet highway and a 404 error message is the internet’s way of letting you know it.
+Every now and then, your Internet search comes up against a message that reads something like “HTTP 404 Error”.
+This may happen when the page you searched for had its link changed, moved, or it simply cannot be found on the server.
+Or, it may have been removed altogether; maybe you have even typed the wrong URL.
+Whatever the reason is, you have lost your way on the Internet highway and a 404 error message is the way of letting you know.

-Just in case, you have not seen such a message ever, you could try this – type the URL of any website and follow the ‘/’ at the end with a string of gibberish.
-You will see what I am referring to.
-Such errors are inevitable – some broken links, unchanged URLs and many other reasons can cause your site to throw up a 404 error.
-This is likely to be real annoying to the visitor and his click happy fingers will take him away from the website.
-But it doesn’t have to be that way.
-You can design the 404 error page with a little care so that it will spark some interest or amusement in the visitor and cause the mouse to linger a bit on your website.
-The interest or amusement can leave a nice memory, causing the visitor to return to the site sometime later.
+Just in case you haven’t encountered a message like this before, you could try this: type the URL of any website and follow the ‘/’ at the end with a string of gibberish.
+Such errors are inevitable; broken links, unchanged URLs, and many other reasons can cause your site to throw up a 404 error.
+This is likely to be real annoying to the visitor, and will make him want to move away from your site.
+However, it doesn’t have to be that way.
+You can design the 404 error page with a little care so that it will spark some interest or amusement in the visitor, thus causing their mouse to linger a bit more on your website.
+Said amusement can leave a nice memory, and might make them want to return again sometime later.

-Email Center UK offers email marketing services.
+Maxemail, formerly Email Center UK, offers email marketing services.
 On the website, you will understand that email marketing is not simply an exercise in list building.
 The error page of this website has the Development Team members pointing fingers at each other as to who should be fired for the gaffe.
 You will also be shown the way home with a link to the homepage.

 Agens is in the business of having bright digital ideas and turning it into working products.
-They have an astronaut lost in space, wandering about, carrying a 404 flag.
+They have an astronaut lost in space, wandering about and carrying a 404 flag.
 The caption suggests that you take a look at recent projects.

 Bored Panda is a community for creative people.
 It has sections on art, photography and design.
 A panda swears on the 404 page that he has not eaten up the pages you are looking for.
-Advertisements are carried on the left side of the page and the menu remains on top of the page.
+Advertisements are carried on the right, and the menu remains on top of the page.

 Podcasts go out from this website and track lists are featured here.
 This 404 page takes a dig and calls you a douche bag and takes pride in being featured in the Smashing Magazine.

 Captain Dash is a website that offers data management services.
 An app helps to convert all the boring data into meaningful information.
-The error page is quite simple asking you if are looking for Captain Dash backstage.
+The error page is quite simple, and asks you if are looking for Captain Dash backstage.
 You can send them an email from this page or go back to the homepage.

-Odd Pears sells creatively designed quality socks- beautiful mismatched socks that express individuality.
-The 404 error page shows a sock swearing, after breaking a hole at the big toe and scaring you into believing that you broke the internet.
+Odd Pears sells creatively designed quality socks.
+Simply put, these are beautifully mismatched socks that express individuality.
+The 404 error page shows a sock swearing, after breaking a hole at the big toe and scaring you into believing that you broke their website.

-Espry describe themselves as artists, creators and visionaries in the digital world.
-Their 404 page has a cute dog looking all around wearing a lost expression, with a call to action button advising the visitor to go home.
+Espry describe themselves as artists, creators and visionaries of the digital world.
+Their 404 page has a cute dog looking confused and wearing a lost expression, with a call to action button advising the visitor to go home.

 Petfinder is a website that helps lost animals find a home that will adopt them.
 You can apply search criteria and find a pet to adopt on their homepage.
 If you get lost doing this, you will see a cat caught up in knitting wool or a beaked friend screeching at you, and you will be guided back to the homepage.
 The menu, posts and the call to action buttons in the sidebar are carried in the error page as well.

-CloudSigma is a cloud storage facility.
-If you lose your way in this website, you will get to meet their junior developer, who is in fact a cat that sleeps on the couch for the most part and yet finds time to do some coding.
+CloudSigma is a Cloud storage facility.
+If you lose your way in this website, you will get to meet their junior developer.
+He is, in fact, a cat that sleeps on the couch for the most part, but still finds time to do some coding.

 As you may have guessed, FlixelPix is a website dedicated to photography.
-The error message is displayed on the full webpage with a suggestion to search, and a helpful search box is right there at hand.
+The web page fully displays the error message, with a suggestion to search.
+Meanwhile, a helpful search box is right there at hand.

-Woothemes is the website where you buy WordPress themes and plugins.
+Woothemes is the go-to place to purchase WordPress themes and plugins.
 They are the authors of the popular WooCommerce plugin.
-A fencer with a broken sword lets you know you have landed on their error page and a prominent search box helps you continue your search.
+A ninja with a broken sword lets you know you have landed on their error page, and a prominent search box helps you continue your search.

 Studio7 designs mobile applications and responsive user interfaces.
-The silhouette of a bear lets you know you have come to the wrong place.
+A silhouette of a bear lets you know you have come to the wrong place.

 Spoon Graphics is the blog of Chris Spooner who helps others to create cool designs.
-The creativity is evident in his error page which appears as if you have tuned into a television at the wrong frequency and prompts you to call an engineer to fix it.
-Or you can opt to move back to homepage or archives.
+The creativity is evident in his error page, which appears as if you have tuned into a television at the wrong frequency and prompts you to call an engineer to fix it.
+Or, you can opt to move back to the homepage or archives.

 Out of Comfort Zone

 Out of Comfort Zone is the blog of Frederic Harper, a techie and a serial entrepreneur.
 He wears many hats and is keen to popularize technology.
-His error page is intelligently designed showing a fish out of water- out of it’s comfort zone, and you can press any key to move away from the page.
+His error page has an smart design, showing a fish out of water out of it’s comfort zone.
+You can press any key to move away from the page.

 Jess Marks Photography

 Jess and Marks are wedding photographers.
-They have kept their error page simple, using just shades of grey background and distinctive lettering to inform you that you are on the wrong page and you should go back to the menu or move on to their blog.
+They have kept their error page simple, using just shades of grey background and distinctive lettering to inform you that you are on the wrong page.
+Thus, you are prompted to go back to the menu or move on to their blog.

 Adham Dannaway is a designer and a front end developer.
 His error page is not the usual run of the mill.
-It is written up like a prophecy and has the picture of an alien emerging from a desktop screen and the message is written as if the Jedi Master himself was speaking.
+It has Yoda emerging from a desktop screen and the message is written as if the Jedi Master himself was speaking.

 Avioa is a consulting setup that helps with business strategies.
 They leave an invitation for you in their error page to get in touch with them.